vegetableman/blog/content/about/index.md

 #### This blog:

-<p class="margin-sm">This blog will be mostly about products, user interfaces, javascript and the themes surrounding it.
-I am also looking forward to experimenting with computer graphics, LLM's and computer vision, I will be documenting my results here as well as on X. You could follow me on X: <a href=" https://X.com/vghanand" target="_blank">@vghanand</a>.
+<p class="margin-sm">This blog will be mostly about code, user interfaces, javascript and the themes surrounding it.
+I will be documenting my results here as well as on X. You could follow me on X: <a href=" https://X.com/vghanand" target="_blank">@vghanand</a>.
 (I will get more active on it, I promise!)</p>

 #### Contact me: